 Le Chemin de La Corniche

-The promenade along the old ramparts of the city overlooking the valley peppered with old quarters along the winding Alzette River is no less than a fantasyland.
+The promenade along the old ramparts of the city has splendid views over the old quarters of Grund with St John’s Church, the National Museum for Natural History, the Neumunster Abbey and the popular walk ‘Wenzel’ along the winding Alzette River.
 Le Chemin de La Corniche is called as Europe’s Most Beautiful Balcony.
 The well-preserved old quarters of Grund are a UNESCO World Heritage Site and exemplify the city’s rich cultural heritage.
 Grund has several cafes and medieval buildings tucked away into the narrow cobblestone alleys which are great for a leisure walk along the Alzette River while you take in the architecture and charm of the pastel-colored buildings.
 One can take an elevator at Place du St.-Esprit or just stroll down from the casemates.

 The Bock casemates are a maze of underground passages carved out of rocks which were the part of a castle built by Count Siegfried in 963 to protect his property.
 A network of 23 km of underground galleries and passages were built in the 18th century of which only 17 km remain today.
 The casemates or Bock Casemates could act as a refuge for thousands of soldiers and public during the wars and housed kitchens, bakeries, and slaughter-houses.
 An interesting part of the casemates is that it is multilevel they have staircases in the passages also carved out of rock to access the upper level.